DasMaffin/GMod-Quests-Base/README.md

 So if the quest has a weight of 50, all quests (including this) have a total weight of 200, theres a ((50/200) * 100)% chance for the quest to appear (25% in this example).
 #### Killquest parameters:
-[requiredKills] [roleToBeKilled] [roleForKiller] [rewards] There are up to 3 rewards in the following order:
+[requiredKills] [roleToBeKilled] [roleForKiller] [rewards] There are (by default) up to 3 rewards in the following order:
 Pointshop 2 points, Pointshop 2 premium points, Exp for a proprietary skilltree (You can leave it empty or set it 0.
 It will still work without it).

 | Role ID | Role Name  |